Parcels (band): 2018–2019: Parcels

 On 12 October 2018, the band released Parcels, their debut studio album, and including the single 'Tieduprightnow', recorded in Berlin at Bakermoon Studios by Ed Bentley, with Because Music, Kitsuné and Caroline Music.
 In an interview, Hill said the album's sound was "a little less slick, and a little less disco", "Tieduprightnow" peaked at number 48 on the Mexican Billboard charts for one week. and just missed the Triple J Hottest 100 of 2018, charting at number 103.
 The single's film clip gave recognition to the band's Byron Bay roots and "play[ed on] the Australian stereotype".
 The clip was directed by Beatrice Pegard and shows the band driving through their home town and the Australian North Coast, depicting quintessential Australia surf lifestyle and culture.
 Pegard, for the Australian publication Pilerats, noted the clip was an environmental statement saying, "Northern NSW and Byron Bay are coastal areas that are currently being destroyed by profit-motivated policies and lobbies, and where marine life and ecosystems are disappearing at an alarming rate.
 The Australian lifestyle as we know it, the joys of summer, of surfing and living by the beach would not be much without its marine ecosystem and wildlife".
 "Tieduprightnow" was certified Gold in Australia by Australian Recording Industry Association (ARIA) in 2021, and Silver in the United Kingdom by the British Phonographic Industry (BPI) in 2025.
 On 18 October 2018, Parcels released the "Withorwithoutyou" film clip.
 The clip starred American horror actress Milla Jovovich and Danish actor Carsten Nørgaard.
 The band met the former at the Cannes Film Festival after she has admitted she was a fan.
 The clip paid homage to classic American slasher films.

 The fifth single "Tape" is described by the band as a "surf rock inspired electronic pop song about self-affirmation".
-The film clip premiered 10 April 2019 and was directed by Carmen Crommelin.
+The film clip premiered 10 April 2019 and was directed by Carmen Crommelin, Jules' sibling.
 The clip starred Pearl Spring Voss, playing Penelope, a character seen on the Parcels album cover.
 In the film clip Voss is transported from her bedroom to the crowd of Parcels' live performance of the song.
 The performance was filmed live at Chicago's Lincoln Hall in one-shot in March 2019.
 Parcels peaked at number 48 on the official German album charts and number 49 on the French album charts.